Calculators › Trading

 Expectancy Calculator

-Turn your measured win rate and average win/loss into per-trade expectancy, profit factor and the break-even win rate your payoff needs.
+The expectancy calculator turns your measured win rate and average win/loss into per-trade expectancy, profit factor and the break-even win rate your payoff has to clear.
+Browser-only, nothing stored.

 Trading expectancy estimates the average result per trade from your win rate, average win and average loss: E = p x W - (1 - p) x L, while profit factor compares gross wins to gross losses and break-even win rate shows the win rate your payoff ratio needs.